 Recommended action: Increase the timeout limit of your player via the SDK.

 What Are the Benefits of VAST Tags?

-As obvious as it seems, both publishers and advertisers can save time, technical implementation, and overhauling cost by simply adhering to the VAST standard.
+As obvious as it seems, both publishers and advertisers can save time, technical implementation, and overhauling costs by simply adhering to the VAST standard.
 Because that’s a universal format everyone uses in the industry.

 Whether it is FreeWheel or Google Ad Manager, your player will render and run ads without any errors.
 And, especially with recent updates (VAST 4.0 and 4.1), verification and viewability vendors can easily get into the VAST tag to do their jobs.

-As a whole, VAST is one of the reasons behind the traction of digital video ads in the open internet.
+As a whole, VAST is one of the reasons behind the traction of digital video ads on the open internet.
 Though it’s not perfect, the consortiums and feedback will take us to the best possible solution.